knyghty/deps/draft/accessibility-team.rst

 reviewer, or other party.

-Many of these duties can be implemented by any contributor, not only by the Accessibility Team, however the Accessibility Team exists here as a fallback in case nobody else is available to do so.
+Many of these duties can be implemented by any contributor, not only by the Accessibility Team, however the Accessibility Team exists to coordinate this work and to step in where contributors are not availble and support those who lack the knowledge to do so themselves.

 Motivation